Table of Contents

 Trustee Support Services continue to offer assistance to trustees who need to register a trust

 Trustee Support Services continue to be able to register trusts on behalf of trustees.
-Our current fee for trust registration is £200 per trust, but this will be increasing shortly to £240 (including VAT).
+Our current fee for trust registration is £200 + VAT (£240 including VAT) per trust.

 Finally, trustees of trusts that have been created since 4 June 2022, or will be created going forwards, are required to register their trusts on the TRS (unless it qualifies as an excluded trust) within 90 days of the trust’s creation date.
 Again, we can register trusts on the trustees’ behalf.